phluid61/mug/README.md

 #### `hsh.map_pairs {|k, v| block }`

-Returns a new hash which is a copy of +hsh+ but each key-value pair is replaced by the result of running it through +block+.
+Returns a new hash which is a copy of _hsh_ but each key-value pair is replaced by the result of running it through _block_.

-If +block+ returns duplicate keys, they will be overwritten in the resulting hash.
+If _block_ returns duplicate keys, they will be overwritten in the resulting hash.

 ```ruby
 require 'mug/hash/map'